 Functionality & Fashion

 T-shirts not only served as a staple piece of fashion throughout history, but they also had a function.
-Printing logos, slogans or other visuals on t shirts was a means of identifying the wearer of the shirt with an organisation.
-This could have been anything from a sports team to a political movement or university, and in the 1930's American colleges began printing t-shirts for their students.
-The notion of printed t shirts developed in the 1950's and 60's with developments in technical printing processes and materials, such as screen printing, tie-dying, transfer prints and spray paint.
-T shirts became a form of communication, with many notable t shirts produced in the 70's and 80's becoming a huge part of pop culture such as the Rolling Stones ‘tongue and lips’ and the iconic ‘I <3 NY’ design.
-Design your own t-shirt with a vibrant logo or slogan to make a similar statement.
+Printing logos, slogans or other visuals on t-shirts was a means of identifying the wearer of the shirt with an organisation.
+This could have been anything from a sports team to a political movement or university, and in the 1930s American colleges began printing t-shirts for their students.
+The notion of printed t-shirts developed in the 1950s and '60s with developments in technical printing processes and materials, such as screen printing, tie-dying, transfer prints and spray paint.
+T-shirts became a form of communication, with many notable t-shirts produced in the '70s and '80s becoming a huge part of pop cultures such as The Rolling Stones ‘tongue and lips’ and the iconic ‘I <3 NY’ design.
+Design your own t-shirt for women with a vibrant logo or slogan to make a similar statement.

 Materials Over Time

 T-shirts have always been created from similar materials throughout history.
 When they were first issued to the US Army, they were made from inexpensive cotton due to the cheap material and the fact that they were easy to clean as well as easy to wear.
 A jersey knit made cotton t-shirts stretchy and comfortable, as well as being breathable.
 To this day jersey cotton is one of the most popular choices of t-shirt fabrics, which are often made in a variety of thicknesses and stretches.

 One of the best things about a t-shirt is that it can be a blank canvas – if you could design anything on a t-shirt, what would you design?
 Think about the style you’d love to represent; colours, font, images, whether your t-shirt is minimal or busy, sleek or fun.
-One of the most versatile items in fashion can be made just to suit you, and with no minimum orders.
+One of the most versatile items in fashion can be made just to suit you, personalised women's t-shirts with no minimum orders.